vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

       EDIT rights on edge gateway.
 Refer to [expose cluster](#expose_cluster) for more details.
     * Command usage examples:
         ```sh
+        vcd cse cluster apply <create_cluster.yaml> (creates the cluster if the resource already does not exist.)
-        vcd cse cluster apply <resize_cluster.yaml> (applies the specification on the resource specified; the cluster resource will be created if it does not exist).
+        vcd cse cluster apply <resize_cluster.yaml> (resizes the specification on the resource specified).
         vcd cse cluster apply <upgrade_cluster.yaml> (upgrades the cluster to match the user specified template and revision)
         vcd cse cluster apply --sample --tkg (generates the sample specification file for tkg clusters).
         vcd cse cluster apply --sample --native (generates the sample specification file for native clusters).
         ```
+    * How to construct the specification for the cluster creation?
-    * For the create operation, get a sample native cluster specification from ` vcd cse cluster apply -s -n`.
-Populate the required properties.
+        - Get a sample native cluster specification from `vcd cse cluster apply -s -n`.
+        - Populate the required properties.
 Note that the sample file has detailed comments to identify the required and optional properties.

-    * For the update operation,
+        - Run `vcd cse cluster apply <create_cluster.yaml>`

+    * How to construct the specification for the update operation (scale-up/down workers, K8 upgrade, scale-up NFS node) ?
       - Retrieve the current status of the cluster: Save the result of `vcd cse cluster info` for further editing.
       - Update the saved specification with the current status of the cluster:
         - update the `spec` section with the accurate values provided in `status` section.